micartey/Cardinal-Anticheat/README.md

 ### Testserver

-Cardinal has a public testserver which is available via the following ip/domain.
-The server runs on Minecraft 1.8 but newer versions work as well thanks to ViaVersion.
+Cardinal has a public testserver which is available via the following ip/domain

 ```
 cardinal.micartey.dev